blachniet/volante-express/README.md

-# Volante Express.js Spoke

-Volante module for Express.js
+# Volante Spoke for Express.js

-Provides a barebones express.js server to use in a Volante wheel by integrating an options event and piping the Express logging into Volante.
+Provides a barebones express.js server for use in a Volante wheel.

+## Features

+- allows other Volante Spokes to self-register as middleware
+- express logging emitted as Volante events

 ## Usage